halllo/Browser2Excel/excel_extension/README.md

 For information on running the add-in on Excel on the web, see [Sideload Office Add-ins to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

 For information on debugging on older versions of Office, see [Debug add-ins using developer tools in Microsoft Edge Legacy](https://learn.microsoft.com/office/dev/add-ins/testing/debug-add-ins-using-devtools-edge-legacy).

-## Make code changes

-All the information about Office Add-ins is found in our [official documentation](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins).
-You can also explore more samples in the Office Add-ins Development Kit.
-Select **View Samples** to see more samples of real-world scenarios.

-If you edit the manifest as part of your changes, use the **Validate Manifest File** option in the Office Add-ins Development Kit.
-This shows you errors in the manifest syntax.

-## Engage with the team

-Did you experience any problems?
-[Create an issue](https://aka.ms/officedevkitnewissue) and we'll help you out.

-Want to learn more about new features and best practices for the Office platform?
-[Join the Microsoft Office Add-ins community call](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins-community-call).

-## Copyright

-Copyright (c) 2024 Microsoft Corporation.
-All rights reserved.

-## Disclaimer

-**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**